-The calculation of the trace of the action above is similar to the calculation of an operator ${\cal O}$ which depends on the Dirac matrices and internal indices of the Lie group.
-So, your total trace Tr, on (3 +1) dimensions, is defined by:
+The calculation of the trace shown above for the effective action is similar to the calculation of the trace of an operator ${\cal O}$ which depends on the Dirac matrices and internal indices of the Lie group.
+So, the total trace $Tr$ represented in (12), in (3 +1) dimensions, is defined by:

-where the symbol $tr_D$ indicates that the trace will be calculated on the Dirac matrices in standard representation.
+where the symbol $tr_D$ indicates that the trace will be calculated for the Dirac matrices in standard representation.